jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 To set up the source instance for files transfer, you must install the **data-transfer** user plugin in the primary node of the source instance.
 This section guides you through the installation steps.

-1. Install JFrog CLI on the primary node machine of the source instance as described [here](#Installing JFrog CLI on the source instance machine).
+1. Install JFrog CLI on the primary node machine of the source instance as described [here](https://jfrog.com/help/r/jfrog-cli/installing-the-data-transfer-user-plugin-on-the-source-machine-manually).
 2. Configure the connection details of the source Artifactory instance with your admin credentials by running the following command from the terminal.
     ```
     jf c add source-server
     ```
 3. Ensure that the **JFROG_HOME** environment variable is set and holds the value of JFrog installation directory.
 It usually points to the **/opt/jfrog** directory.
 In case the variable isn't set, set its value to point to the correct directory as described in the JFrog Product Directory Structure article.
 4. If the source instance has internet access, you can install the **data-transfer** user plugin on the source machine automatically by running the following command from the terminal `jf rt transfer-plugin-install source-server`.
-If however the source instance has no internet aceess, install the plugin manually as described in the [#Installing the data-transfer User Plugin on the Source Machine Manually] section.
+If however the source instance has no internet aceess, install the plugin manually as described [here](https://jfrog.com/help/r/jfrog-cli/installing-the-data-transfer-user-plugin-on-the-source-machine-manually).

 #### Step 2 - Push the Files from the Source to the Target Instance

 Install JFrog CLI on any machine that has access to both the source and the target JFrog instances.
-To do this, follow the steps described [here](#Installing JFrog CLI on a Machine with Network Access to the Source and Target Machines).
+To do this, follow the steps described [here](https://jfrog.com/help/r/jfrog-cli/installing-jfrog-cli-on-a-machine-with-network-access-to-the-source-and-target-machines).

 Run the following command to start pushing the files from all the repositories in source instance to the target instance.